bersler/oracle-gg-pdf-download-scripts/README.md

 - gg-emccplugin.13.2.1.sh (one of the links is broken and the PDF file is missing on the Oracle web site)

 Oracle GoldenGate for NonStop
+- gg-nonstop-12.1.2.sh
 - gg-nonstop-12.2.0.1.sh

 Oracle GoldenGate Studio
+- gg-studio-12.2.1.sh (2 docs are in EPUB format, PDF have not been published)
 - gg-studio-12.2.1.2.6.sh

 Oracle GoldenGate Monitor